ORSA-DUBot-PTax/Phenetica-v.1.0/README.md

 1. After uploading your CSV, please select one or multiple analyses using the provided checkboxes.
 2. Click on the **“Run selected analyses”** button to execute all chosen analyses in a single step.

+## License
+This project is licensed under the MIT license.

+## Developers
+Sheikh Sunzid Ahmed & M. Oliur Rahman
+Plant Taxonomy and Ethnobotany Laboratory, University of Dhaka

+## Contact
+If you have any questions, feedback, or issues, please don't hesitate to contact us at- oliur.bot@du.ac.bd || sunzid79@gmail.com